Applicant FAQs

 Our Spouse Retreat Programs, both international and domestic, cost on average $6,000 per person served.

-The Heroic Hearts Project Grant is available to you if you cannot afford to pay your own way.
-Please consider the below contribution amounts.
-Each participant is encouraged to pay what they can, and should consider what they can afford based on their own financial picture as well as the intended impact of the HHP program they are attending.
-Every contribution is paid forward to support a future veteran in need of services.
+The Hope Project Grant is available to you if you cannot afford to pay your own way.
+We would like you to consider the following contribution amounts.
+Each participant is encouraged to pay what they can, and should consider what they can afford based on their own financial picture as well as the intended impact of the program they are attending.
+Every contribution is paid forward to support a future participant in need of services.